 Rabbits are also not solitary creatures.
 Are you catching on to the pattern here?
 Humans are wonderful, but they are not a substitute for a companion.
 Rabbit’s lives can be summed up in three simple things: dig, tunnel, and chew.
 If you provide enrichment opportunities that cover these three areas, you are good to go.
 If your rabbit is contained in a tractor or allowed to free-range, it has ample opportunity to explore and behave normally.
 Again, this isn’t an option for most people.

 This one is super simple.
 Find a container and fill it with stuff.
 The container can be a shoe box, the shipping box from your latest Amazon purchase, a paper bag, or anything else that isn’t harmful when chewed and possibly consumed.
 Filler can be hay, soil, grass, shredded paper, or small branches.
 You can even hide treats in the filler to make it even more exciting for your rabbits.

-The rabbit will most likely chew anything you put in it’s enclosure (hence the importance of choosing chew-safe containers).
+The rabbit will most likely chew anything you put in its enclosure (hence the importance of choosing chew-safe containers).
 Some things are particularly good for your bunny to chew.
-The list is honestly never ending, but here’s some ideas to get you started:
+The list is honestly never-ending, but here are some ideas to get you started:

 - Pine cones

 - Willow twig balls

 If allowed to chew on it, your rabbit will.
 The possibilities are endless.

 Basic Care Isn’t Really Enough